 - Review the Capstone Project and Graduation Timeline (MA students) or the Thesis and Graduation Timeline (MFA students).

-- Consult with an advisor as needed.
-The DGP is available to consult with students in any program, but if you are a first-year student you will also be assigned an advisor specific to your concentration.
-To find out who your advisor is, go to MyPack, then Student Services Center.
+- Consult with your academic advisor, who can release your advising hold once you have conferred.
+The DGP is available to consult with students in any program, but you will also be assigned an advisor specific to your concentration.
+To find out who your advisor is, go to MyPack, then Student Services Cetner.